Bob Odenkirk: Personal life

 In the early 1990s, Odenkirk was linked romantically to fellow comedian, actress and writer Janeane Garofalo, who introduced him to Mr. Show with Bob and David co-creator David Cross.

 In 1997, Odenkirk married Naomi Yomtov, who was later the executive producer of W/ Bob and David.
 They have two children, a son and a daughter.

+During the first season of Better Call Saul, Odenkirk would live in an Albuquerque condominium previously owned by Breaking Bad co-star Bryan Cranston.
+Odenkirk and his wife would eventually buy a house in Albuquerque, where Odenkirk would live with cast members Rhea Seehorn and Patrick Fabian during principal photography.
+Odenkirk stated that this was for the actors to keep each other company after filming had finished for the day, as he had lived by himself during the first season and felt a sense of loneliness when he was home.
+All of the actors and their spouses knew of and were friends with one another, so all parties were content with the living arrangement.
+Other recurring character actors such as Josh Fadem would stay at that house when it came time to film their scenes in Albuquerque.

 When discussing costume choices on Better Call Saul, Odenkirk stated he has partial color blindness and that he leaves costume selection for his roles to the costume department.

 On December 15, 2019, Odenkirk's alma mater SIU announced it had awarded him the honorary degree of Doctor of Performing Arts.

 On July 27, 2021, Odenkirk was hospitalized in Albuquerque after having what he described as a "small heart attack" on the set of the sixth season of Better Call Saul.
 Three days later, on July 30, Odenkirk reported that he would "be back soon", and on September 8 he reported he had returned to work.
 In 2022, Odenkirk revealed that he had two stents placed in his coronary arteries shortly after the widow-maker heart attack due to arterial plaque build-up, which he had been diagnosed with in 2018.
 He also said that his condition was more severe than had initially been understood, disclosing that his heart stopped and he required cardiopulmonary resuscitation and defibrillation to recover a pulse.

 Better Call Saul showrunner Peter Gould later stated that had Odenkirk not recovered, he and the producers would not have continued on and likely would have dropped the show.

 On the PBS show Finding Your Roots, Odenkirk learned that he is descended from an illegitimate son of Frederick Charles, Duke of Schleswig-Holstein-Sonderburg-Plön, making him an eleventh cousin to King Charles III.
 He also learned one of his ancestors, Jean Jacques Fricker, was a French soldier during the Napoleonic Wars who fought at the Battle of Aspern-Essling.